GrahamCobb/tidy-inbox-imap/README.md

 I also normally include `NOT FLAGGED` so that I can manually exclude messages from script processing by marking them with a flag in my mail client (a star in thunderbird).

-### Example
-An example config file can be found as `tidy-inbox-imaprc.example` in the git repository.

 ## Filter